-The lowest levels of line management who can take action within the procedure is set out below.
-The lowest level at the informal stage would be crew manager/FRS B/assistant operations manager.
+The lowest levels of line management who can take action within the procedure is in accordance with the role maps.
+The lowest level at the informal stage would be the leading firefighter.

 Subject to training, competence, and levels of delegated authority, the formal stages are as follows: